JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - CU card: bins tally by cell of interaction
 - Allows investigation of where detections originate

 *The novel functionality is the treatment of the mesh as independent cells.
 The CU card on the detector creates bins based on the cell where the interacting particle was generated.
-By setting the parameters of the CU card to the cells in the mesh, we can investigate where the detectors are detecting.*
+By setting the parameters of the CU card to the cells in the mesh, we can investigate how each cell influences the detector.
+Currently the main limit to resolution of this method is the number of cells you can use on certain cards such as the CU card.*

 ## Cell clouds